jquery-archive/jquery-mobile/CONTRIBUTING.md

 7. jQuery Mobile and jQuery core version used
 8. Other relevant information, e.g. using PhoneGap

-In the interest of creating more readable issues please include code snippets inside a triple backtick box appropriate for the JavaScript, CSS, or HTML snippet you wish to discuss.
+In the interest of creating readable issues please include code snippets inside a triple backtick box appropriate for the JavaScript, CSS, or HTML snippet you wish to discuss.
 More information is available at the [introduction page](http://github.github.com/github-flavored-markdown/) for GitHub Flavored Markdown (see Syntax Highlighting).

 ### Test page